dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/sns-checklist.md

 Include relevant information like tokenomics (token distribution, governance, decentralization swap), details about the dapp (link to the open sourced code), whitepaper and anything else relevant for the community to make a decisions if an SNS should be launched for the dapp.

-### 1.5.1.
-More information
-See the [documentation](./preparation.md) for details about the preparation process and [this documentation](../launching/index.md) for details about how the launch works.
+For details about the preparation process, see the [documentation](./preparation.md) and for details about how the launch works, see [this documentation](../launching/index.md).
 The documentation page [SNS predeployment considerations](./predeployment-considerations.md) has a list of topics that should be covered in the whitepaper/proposal.
 See this [forum post](https://forum.dfinity.org/t/dfinitys-voting-on-upcoming-sns-launch-proposals/19543) for information about DFINITY’s voting.

 # 2. Technical Prep & Testing